Benny0323/Deep-Learning-Based-MIA-Tasks/README.md

-# CT-Based Tasks Using Deep Learning(Mainly Including CT Construction & Generation)
+# CT-Based Tasks Using Deep Learning

 ## Awesome research groups in CT-Based tasks:
 A Collection of CT-Based Research Groups